flatironinstitute/sciware/17_FICluster/main.md

 - Use `-p gen` to submit small/test jobs, `-p ccX` for real jobs
   - `gen` has smaller limits and higher priority
-- The center and general partitions (`ccx` and `gen`) allocate whole nodes to you
+- The center and general partitions (`ccx` and `gen`) always allocate whole nodes
+  - All cores, all memory, reserved for you to make use of
-- If your job doesn't use a whole node, it will get scheduled faster in the `genx` partition (allows multiple jobs per node)
+- If your job doesn't use a whole node, you can use the `genx` partition (allows multiple jobs per node)
+- Or run multiple things in parallel...

 ## Running Jobs in Parallel